 Can you and your agency afford NOT to purchase maintenance and support services from ISC?

 Various federal, state, and local government agencies and organizations already purchase software support services from ISC, because they know they can trust us to provide the security assistance they need.

 How can ISC help the US government secure its mission-critical communications infrastructure?

 One of our most valuable services, and one for which we are the sole source, is our Advance Security Notification (ASN) to alert subscribers to discovered vulnerabilities in ISC software.

 The BIND 9 Security Vulnerability Matrix gives a detailed list of all known vulnerabilities in current versions of BIND 9.
 ASN subscribers receive advance notification of these vulnerabilities, which offers them valuable time to address any potential weaknesses before they become known to the general public.

-We offer complete technical support services, including DNS audits and DNS/DHCP training.
-As the author, maintainer, and publisher of BIND 9, ISC DHCP, and Kea DHCP, we are the sole source that is capable of performing some of these services.
+We offer complete support services, including the ASNs, level 4 technical support with hot fixes, DNS audits and DNS/DHCP training.
+As the author, maintainer, and publisher of BIND 9, ISC DHCP, and Kea DHCP, we are the sole source that is capable of performing these services.